Diabetes Mellitus

 Prevention

 Healthy lifestyle is the best defense to reduce the risk of developing diabetes.
-It includes a healthy balanced diet, an optimal body weight, regular exercise, no smoking and wise alcohol drinking.
+It includes a healthy balanced diet, an optimal body weight, regular physical activity, no smoking, avoid secondhand smoke exposure and no alcohol.

 For more information, please visit the website "Hong Kong Reference Framework for Diabetes Care for Adults in Primary Care Settings 【Patient Version】"